Chouffe/notes/python/keras.md

 ## Callbacks

-* Interrupt training when the validation loss is not decreasing anymore
+* Interrupt training when the validation loss is not decreasing anymore:

 ```python
 from keras.callbacks import EarlyStopping